10 beautiful riverside pubs in Kent

 Mismatched tables and antique-style wooden seating freshened with a contemporary lick of paint greets visitors to The Millers Arms in Canterbury, another riverside local overlooking the Great Stour River.
 As the name hints, local mill workers once used this inn in the early 19th century after a hard day's work, and not much has changed since!

-For the ultimate riverside pub experience in Canterbury, The Old Weavers Restaurant has a riverside terrace bursting with plants and flowers to create a restful oasis at the water’s edge.
-That’s not all, for £16.99 diners can do a “dine and punt”; enjoy a homemade lunch before a 40 minute punt to digest in tranquillity.
+For the ultimate riverside pub experience in Canterbury, The Old Weavers Restaurant has a riverside terrace bursting with plants and flowers to create a restful oasis at the water's edge.
+That's not all, for £19.99 diners can enjoy the 'dine and boat deal'; enjoy a homemade lunch before a 40 minute punt on the river.

-What to eat: traditional roasts aren’t restricted to Sundays; they’re served throughout the week, or order something from the extensive a la carte menu which includes pies, pasta, stuffed Yorkshire pudding, and changing house specials.
+What to eat: Try the beef casserole with carrots, courgettes and turnip in red wine sauce served with bread, or order something from the extensive a la carte menu which includes pies, pasta, salads and changing house specials.

-First licensed in 1738, The Shipwright’s Arms in Hollowshore is an unassuming tavern to escape from the overstimulation of modern life.
-There’s no music or games machines to interrupt your visit to this pub that has commanding views over the The Swale.
+First licensed in 1738, The Shipwright's Arms in Hollowshore is an unassuming tavern to escape the hubbub - and enjoy some locally brewed real ales.
+There's no music, wifi or games machines to interrupt your visit to this pub which has commanding views over the The Swale.

-What to eat: traditional pub grub is served at lunchtimes to hungry patrons.
-Think crispy battered cod with chips and peas, moules frites or a stilton and cheddar ploughmans – perfect for a post-ramble meal and tipple.
+What to eat: Traditional pub grub is served at lunchtimes to hungry patrons.
+Think crispy battered cod with chips and peas, sausage and mash or a cheddar ploughman's - perfect for a post-ramble meal and tipple.

 A social hub on the waterfront in Chatham, The Ship & Trades specialises in good food that's best enjoyed on the terrace overlooking the Chatham Maritime Marina and The Quays.

-What to eat: dishes include buttermilk fried chicken, pan fried monkfish with crushed new potatoes, cauliflower puree, sautéed kale and caper lemon butter sauce or tempura battered soft shell crab and coconut curry with noodles.
-Afterwards, there’s plenty to see including the Historic Dockyard, a filming location favoured by Hollywood directors and British television studios.
+What to eat: Dishes include pizzas, stacked burgers, doorstop sandwiches and more.
+Afterwards, there's plenty to see including the Historic Dockyard, a filming location favoured by Hollywood directors and British television studios.